Plan a high school reunion

 How to Communicate with the Family During the Planning Process

-Part of the planning process is communicating with the attendees for information updates.
 Starting with a family email chain or text group can be a good method.

 “Setting the tone and communicating effectively helps the team progress toward a successful event.
 Effective communication allows an opportunity for guests/invitees to learn more about what to expect – and to get excited about attending the event.” -Saundra Severtson, wyldmynd.

-Unlike Facebook groups, Reunancy keeps your family’s information completely private and there are no advertisements.
+Unlike Facebook groups, Reunacy keeps your family’s information completely private and there are no advertisements.
 Family members can RSVP through the platform, and you can easily track how many people are planning to attend.

 Brainstorming a Vision for Your Family Reunion